Supervised Learning Has a Geometric Blind Spot: FGSM Robustness (Task 04)

-Table~A6 shows Task~04 FGSM adversarial robustness across four $\ell_\infty$ budgets.
+Table~\ref{tab:a6_fgsm} shows Task~04 FGSM adversarial robustness across four $\ell_\infty$ budgets.
 PMH matches or exceeds VAT at $\varepsilon{\geq}2/255$ without adversarial training; at $\varepsilon{=}1/255$ VAT leads (63.36\% vs.\ 60.69\%), as single-step attacks benefit from VAT's adversarially smoothed loss landscape at small radii.
-VAT collapses at $\varepsilon=4/255$ (23.61\%) while PMH achieves 45.30\%, an incidental robustness benefit of geometry repair, not a training target.
+VAT collapses at $\varepsilon=4/255$ (23.61\%) while PMH achieves 45.30\%---an incidental by-product of geometry regularisation, not a training target.
 Numbers updated from a re-run after resolving \texttt{cudnn.benchmark=True} non-determinism in the first run; values are within single-seed variance ($\sim$3\,pp) of the original submission numbers.
-See also Figure~\ref{fig:A8}.
+See also Figure~\ref{fig:a8}.